 Powder XRD

 Unlike single crystal XRD, powder XRD looks at a large sample of polycrystalline material and therefore is considered a bulk characterization technique.
-The powder pattern is considered a “fingerprint” for a given material, which provides information about the phase and crystallinity of the material.
+The powder pattern is considered a “fingerprint” for a given material, which provides information about the phase (polymorph) and crystallinity of the material.
 Typically, powder XRD is used to study minerals, zeolites, metal-organic frameworks (MOFs), and other extended solids.
 Powder XRD can also be used to establish bulk purity of molecular species.

 Previously, we have seen how to grow X-ray quality crystals (see video in Essentials of Organic Chemistry series).
 Here we will learn the principles behind XRD.
 We will then collect both single-crystal and powder data on Mo2(ArNC(H)NAr)4, where Ar = p-MeOC6H5.